 Final Words

-Here’s a sweet interview I did with Juliette Blankespoor for her Herbal Livelihoods series at Chestnut School of Herbal Medicine.
-In it, you can hear about the different herbal work I do, my personal history and some of my philosophy around becoming an herbalist.
+Here’s a sweet interview I did with Juliette Blankespoor for her Herbal Livelihoods series at Chestnut School of Herbal Medicine in 2014.
+In it, you can hear about the different herbal work I’ve done, my personal history and some of my philosophy around becoming an herbalist.
 Enjoy!